NamDo8467/TV-Store-PHP/README.md

 # TV-Store-PHP

+## Adding
+Users can add a TV

+## Updating
+Users can update a TV information with validation functionality when some information is in the wrong format

+## Reading
+Users can select a specific TV to view its details

+## Deleting
+Users can delete a TV

 ## Searching
 Users can go through the list of TVs, search for a specific one by either brand or id